 The Bahamas no longer requires a test or vaccination cards to enter.

-How do we get to the Abacos Islands?
+How do we get to the Abaco Islands?

 You will fly into the Marsh Harbor Airport, and our base is about 15-20 minutes away from the airport.
 Delta Airlines offers direct service from Atlanta to Marsh Harbor, but only on certain days.
-Many guests find it more economical to break the air fare in Florida.
+You can check with airline carriers prominent from your departure city, however many guests find it more economical to break their airfare in Florida.
+Please check with the individual airlines you select to learn of any possible COVID 19 restrictions/testing they may require for boarding, and please check any requirements that may apply for your return home.
 Flight information can be found here, the link to our transportation page: Click Here

 Can I charter for less than 7 nights?